deadl0x8/ci-cd-docker-project/README.md

 The current project focuses on the basic CI/CD workflow.
 Some improvements I would like to add are:

-Docker image vulnerability scanning
+- Docker image vulnerability scanning
-Infrastructure provisioning using Terraform
-Kubernetes deployment
+- Kubernetes deployment
-Kubernetes readiness and liveness probes
-Application monitoring
-Prometheus and Grafana integration
+- Prometheus and Grafana monitoring
-Automated deployment to a cloud environment
-Deployment rollback strategy
+- Deployment rollback strategy
+- Blue/green or rolling deployments
+- Infrastructure remote state management

 These improvements would extend the project from a basic CI/CD pipeline into a more complete DevOps deployment workflow.